Learn - Transactions

 |---|---|

-| Add a manual transaction | Open the tracked event, tap the Add transaction button in the Transactions section, fill in Date and Amount (and optional Description), tap Save transaction, save the dialog |
+| Add a manual transaction | Open an event whose item has Transaction Tracking on, tap the Add transaction button in the Transactions section, fill in Date and Amount (and optional Description), tap Save transaction, save the dialog |

 | Edit a transaction (manual or bank-imported) | Open the event, double-tap the row or tap the pencil icon, edit in the inline form, tap Save transaction, save the dialog |